-What Can a Handyman Do in Ellsworth, Maine?
+What Can a Handyman Do Without a License in Ellsworth, Maine?

 Maine does not have a single statewide “general contractor” license for typical residential handyman/general repair work, but Maine DOES require state licenses for specific trades (especially electrical, plumbing, propane/natural gas, and asbestos-related work).
 In Ellsworth (Hancock County), you should expect local permits for many construction activities even if you don’t need a state contractor license; and if you hire employees, Maine workers’ comp and unemployment requirements apply.
 There is no broadly-applicable statewide “handyman exemption” dollar threshold like some states use—your limits are driven mainly by (1) whether the work is a regulated trade and (2) whether a building permit is required.